FrankReiser/ReiserRT_ChirpingPhasor/README.md

 ![Figure 1](graphics/figure1.svg)

 From the figure, we can see a linearly increasing frequency.
 The data is complex in nature.
-If you only need the imaginary value, that can be extracted.
-The real value is calculated simultaneously for free and may be useful for compensating for, or for creating doppler shifts with complex signal data.
+If you only need the 'real' or 'imaginary' value, either can be extracted.
+They are calculated simultaneously for the price of one.
+For DSP applications, you most likely would require both.

 # Interface Compatibility
 This component has been tested to be interface-able with C++20 compiles.
 Note that the compiled library code